vidhya03/my-useful-commands/content/posts/my-git-useful-commands/index.en.md

 ## How to reset the git password in windows

+Some times checkout works but failed to push, we might get authentication failed without user name password challenging, in that case we have to clear our local windows credentials

 In windows 10 you can find Windows Credentials at :

 #### Control Panel\User Accounts\Credential Manager